 Customs Authorities – Agents and direct representatives of the respective customs authorities in question.
 Depending on the contexts, customs officials may be heavily involved with every step of the process, or may outsource the process to other third parties.
 Customs authorities will have ultimate say on the process and legality of imported and exported goods.

 Other respective governmental authorities and departments – Many government agencies might play a part in the import and export process, depending on the item, the circumstance or the parties involved, these entities might include the Ministries of Health, Agriculture, Ministry of Foreign Affairs, Ministry of Finance, Disaster Mitigation unit/office, Ministry of Communication, Military and Civil defense, or other involved parties.

-Harmonized Customs Procedures - Though regulations vary from country to country, there has been an effort to develop a standard nomenclature and numbering convention led by the World Customs Organization the (WCO).
-The more than 200 member states of the WCO have agreed on what is called a Harmonized Commodity Description and Coding Systems, or frequently referred to as the Harmonized System (HS) for short.
-The HS process has also been adopted and backed by the United Nations, through the Kyoto Convention or International Convention on the Simplification and Harmonization of Customs Procedures (Annex J, Chapter 5, specifically deals with relief consignments).
-Last updated in 2017, the HS codes allow customs authorities and exporters/importers support clearance of goods through simplified and harmonized customs procedures, thus facilitating international trade.
+Harmonised Customs Procedures - Though regulations vary from country to country, there has been an effort to develop a standard nomenclature and numbering convention led by the World Customs Organization the (WCO).
+The more than 200 member states of the WCO have agreed on what is called a Harmonised Commodity Description and Coding Systems, or frequently referred to as the Harmonised System (HS) for short.
+The HS process has also been adopted and backed by the United Nations, through the Kyoto Convention or International Convention on the Simplification and Harmonisation of Customs Procedures (Annex J, Chapter 5, specifically deals with relief consignments).
+Last updated in 2017, the HS codes allow customs authorities and exporters/importers support clearance of goods through simplified and harmonised customs procedures, thus facilitating international trade.
 Shippers can learn more about the HS process and look up HS codes for specific products on the WCO’s online system.

 International Commercial Terms (Incoterms) – In the customs process Incoterms denote at what physical point cargo may be delivered to and who bears the responsibility for clearing customs.
 Incoterms range from the importer having to do all the work regarding transport and clearance (FCA) all the way to carriers clearing customs on behalf of the receiving agency and delivering to a named place inside the country (DDP).
 For information on international trade, see International Commercial Terms used in international contracts of sale.